50% OFF SITEWIDE

 Healthy chickens should have bright, clear eyes that say, "I see you, and I might peck you!"
 If your chickens’ eyes look dull or cloudy, it's time to play chicken detective.
 Infections and illnesses often start showing in the eyes, so keep a watch out!

 A healthy chicken flaunts a vibrant red comb and wattles.
 These fleshy bits are not just for show; they actually help regulate body temperature.
-If you see a pale or shrunken comb. it can be a sign of illness or poor nutrition.
+If you see a pale or shrunken comb.
+It can be a sign of illness or poor nutrition.
 Ensure your flock has a balanced diet, plenty of water, and some herbal supplements to keep them healthy and happy.

 You'll know that your backyard chicken is healthy and happy if their feathers are shiny and smooth.
 If their feathers are dull and scruffy like a wet mop, you might want to take a closer look.